KMKfw/kmk_firmware/docs/ble_hid.md

 # BLE HID
 Bluetooth connections help clean up the wire mess!

-## Circuitpython
+## CircuitPython
-If not running KMKpython, this does require the adafruit_ble library from Adafruit.
+If not running KMKPython, this does require the adafruit_ble library from Adafruit.
 This can be downloaded [here](https://github.com/adafruit/Adafruit_CircuitPython_BLE/tree/master/adafruit_ble).
 It is part of the [Adafruit CircuitPython Bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle).
-Simply put this in the "root" of your circuitpython device.
+Simply put this in the "root" of your CircuitPython device.
 If unsure, it's the folder with main.py in it, and should be the first folder you see when you open the device.

 ## Enabling BLE